Gunman kills 5 in mass shooting spree in central Israel

 Associated Press

-TEL AVIV, Israel (AP) — A gunman on a motorcycle opened fire in a crowded city in central Israel late Tuesday, killing at least five people in the second mass shooting rampage this week.
+JERUSALEM (AP) — A gunman on a motorcycle opened fire in a crowded city in central Israel late Tuesday, methodically gunning down victims as he killed at least five people in the second mass shooting rampage this week.
+The shooter was killed by police.

-While circumstances were not immediately clear, the shooting appeared to be the latest in a string of attacks by Arab assailants ahead of the volatile Muslim holy month of Ramadan.
+The shooting appeared to be the latest in a string of attacks by Arab assailants ahead of the Muslim holy month of Ramadan and the anniversary of last year’s Gaza war.
 Israeli media said the attacker was a Palestinian from the West Bank.
-The previous two attacks, carried out by Arab citizens of Israel inspired by the Islamic State extremists group, have raised concerns of further violence.
+The previous two attacks, carried out by Arab citizens of Israel inspired by the Islamic State extremist group, have raised concerns of further violence.

-Israeli Prime Minister Naftali Bennett called an emergency meeting of top security officials later Tuesday.
+Israel “stands before a wave of murderous Arab terrorism,” declared Prime Minister Naftali Bennett.
+He pledged to combat it “with perseverance, stubbornness and an iron fist.”
+He held an emergency meeting of top security officials and planned a meeting of his Security Cabinet on Wednesday.

+Israeli authorities have not yet determined whether the string of attacks were organized or whether the attackers acted individually.
+The Israeli military announced it would be deploying additional troops to the West Bank, and the police chief raised the national readiness level to its highest.

+Amateur video footage aired on Israeli television appeared to show the gunman in a black shirt armed with an assault rifle stopping a moving vehicle and shooting the driver.
+Another showed him chasing a cyclist, with the gun appearing to jam as he tried to fire.

 Tuesday’s shootings occurred at two locations in Bnei Brak, an ultra-Orthodox city just east of Tel Aviv.
-Police said in a statement that a preliminary investigation found that the gunman was armed with an assault rifle and opened fire on passersby before he was shot by officers at the scene.
+Police said a preliminary investigation found the gunman was armed with an assault rifle and opened fire on passersby before he was shot by officers at the scene.

+The Magen David Adom paramedic service confirmed that five people were killed.
+Police said one of the victims was a police officer who arrived at the scene and engaged the shooter.

+Israel Defense Minister Benny Gantz wrote on Twitter that the security forces “will work with all means to return security to Israeli streets and the feeling of security to civilians.”

 On Sunday, a pair of gunmen killed two young police officers during a shooting spree in the central city of Hadera, and last week, a lone assailant killed four people in a car ramming and stabbing attack in the southern city of Beersheba.